PHILIPPE BOLTON, FACTEUR de La Flûte à Bec

 Fork fingerings

-By using a fork fingering, leaving a hole open and closing the next tone lower, because the open hole is too small to "cut off" the vibrating air column.
+Fork fingerings consist in opening a hole closing one or two holes below it.
+Because the open hole is too small to "cut off" the vibrating air column, the pitch is lowered by a semitone.
 The note shown below is very different from the one on the left.

-These charts are for a baroque alto or treble recorder
+= closed hole These graphs & pictures are for a baroque alto or treble recorder

 If we could enlarge the holes to almost the same diameter as the bore, we would obtain much higher notes, but they would also effectively cut the air column when open, so nothing could happen lower down any more.